Home Insurance Rates in 2026: What to Expect and How to Save

 Why is home insurance so expensive right now?

 Home insurance is expensive because the cost of claims has risen dramatically over the past five years.
-Severe convective storms generating $42+ billion in annual losses, climate change intensifying wildfires and hurricanes, and soaring construction costs mean insurers are paying out far more per claim than they used to.
+Severe convective storms have become the costliest insured peril of the 21st century (generating $61 billion in global insured losses in 2025 alone), climate change is intensifying wildfires and hurricanes, and soaring construction costs mean insurers are paying out far more per claim than they used to.
 Reinsurance expenses, litigation costs in certain states, and supply chain pressures on building materials compound these factors.
 Learn more in our full explainer on why home insurance premiums keep rising.

 Which states have the highest home insurance rate increases in 2026?

-California, Nebraska, Georgia, and New Mexico are among the states projected to see the steepest rate increases in 2026 — with California and Nebraska potentially seeing hikes of 13–16% or more.
-These increases reflect specific regional perils: wildfires in California, severe convective storms in the Great Plains, and rapid rebuild-cost inflation across the Southeast.
-States like Hawaii and Massachusetts are on the opposite end of the spectrum, with lower average premiums and more moderate pricing trends.
+California, Nebraska, and New Mexico are projected to see the steepest 2026 rate increases (16%, 13%, and 11% respectively), according to Insurify data scientists.
+Colorado has more than doubled its rates cumulatively since 2020 (up 100.8%), with Iowa (96.0%) and Minnesota (88.2%) close behind.
+These hikes reflect specific regional perils: wildfires in California, severe convective storms across the Great Plains and Upper Midwest, and rapid rebuild-cost inflation.
+States like Hawaii, Vermont, and New Hampshire continue to see lower premiums and more moderate pricing trends.

 How can I lower my home insurance premium in 2026?

-The most effective strategies include: shopping the market annually and comparing quotes from multiple insurers; bundling home and auto policies for a 10–25% discount; raising your deductible from $1,000 to $2,500 or higher; investing in home-hardening improvements like impact-resistant roofing and security systems; and auditing your policy to eliminate riders you no longer need.
-Review our full list of home insurance discounts to identify every potential saving available to you in 2026.
+The most effective strategies include shopping the market annually and comparing quotes from at least three insurers; bundling home and auto policies for up to 20% (or 40% with some carriers) in savings; raising your deductible from $1,000 to $2,500 for an average 9% reduction; investing in home-hardening improvements like impact-resistant roofing and monitored security systems (which can save up to 22%); and auditing your policy to eliminate riders you no longer need.
+Review our full guide to lowering your home insurance premium and our list of home insurance discounts for all proven strategies.

 Compare Home Insurance Plans in Ohio